hengyang-zhao/n2/README.md

         ├── 20-another-config.vim
         └── not-starting-with-number-is-ok.vim

-Then you know where to put your old dot-files.
-Just follow the same structure.
+Then you know where to put your old configs.

 You also have the freedom to have multiple M2 directories.
 This becomes useful when you want to separate your M2 dirs for personal use and work.
 If this is the case, a typical home directory will look like this:

     ~
     ├── .n2